 Semesters 1 and 2 are devoted to formal scientific and policy coursework consisting primarily of lectures, problem-based learning, site visits and tutorials and private study.
 Students are expected to carry out group projects and to prepare written reports, oral and other presentations for continous assessment.

-Semester 1 comprises 3 modules taught in NUI Galway (30 ECTS):
+Semester 1 comprises 3 modules taught in University of Galway (30 ECTS):

 1. Ecosystem Assessment